 What would be the reason that we shouldn’t continue modeling, then trusting our children to use these items and perform tasks such as the ones in this excerpt?

 Passionately written, this book is all about childhood development and a child’s psychic needs at different stages.
-This an easy read and an important read!
+This is an easy read and an important read!

 There is nothing I love to see more than my children completely absorbed in a task; no interruptions, no stopping to ask for assistance.
 Washing dishes, cleaning a table, scrubbing potatoes, practicing the Dressing Frames, over and over again.